Rapid Foresight Survey

 In April 2020, Future Earth, Imperial College London’s Grantham Institute and the Sustainability in the Digital Age initiative launched a Rapid Foresight Survey ‘COVID19: Where do we go from here?’
 The survey reached out to members in the Sustainability Community as well as to the global General Population to take the pulse of these communities and tap into a broad diversity of perspectives from around the world to help inform and shape recovery strategies as we begin to rebuild.
 Survey questions explored how society and the economy are responding to the COVID-19 crisis, opportunities for transformative change towards a more resilient, sustainable, and equitable world, and potential ways to leverage the digital sector while also managing potential threats to privacy, equity, and democratic rule.

-The Foresight Survey was designed by a Future Earth project team under was designed under the guidance of a multidisciplinary advisory team (see below for the list of advisors).
+The Rapid Foresight Survey was designed by a Future Earth project team under the guidance of a multidisciplinary advisory team.

 Institute for Sustainable Development and Research, ISDR

 New Jersey Institute of Technology